psavery/multiscale/setup.md

 There are various settings you can change such as limiting the number of processes, time limits, log files, etc.

-Both girder and girder_worker need to be running on the server in order to use the multiscale client.
+Both `girder-server` and `girder-worker` need to be running on the server in order to use the multiscale client.